Joel of Makuria

-Joel of Dotawo was a king of the Christian kingdom of Dotawo in late medieval Nubia.
-His rule is documented from the year 1484.
+Joel was a 15th-century king of the Christian kingdom of Makuria in late medieval Nubia.

 Joel is one of the last kings of Christian Nubia in the historical record.
 He is known from a graffito in the Faras Cathedral, an inscription in the Church of Tamit, a 1484 letter from the settlement Gebel Adda, and an additional inscription.
 That multiple attentions survive may be of significance.

 Joel ruled shortly before the remaining Christian states in Nubia vanished.
-He had at least one vassal, the king Tienossi of Ilenat.
+He had at least one vassal, "King Tienossi" (ⲧⲓⲉⲛⲟⲥⲥⲏ ⲟⲩⲣⲟⲩⲁ) of Ilenat.
 Dotawo was likely conquered by the Mamluks under Qaitbay at some point before 1496.